Ecosy-EU/cloudspot-api/README.md

 If you've already authenticated the user before using the ```api```, you do not need to supply a token to the function.
 If you're using a new ```api``` object and want to retrieve the permissions for a specific token without authenticating first, you can supply the token to the function.

+If succesful, the permissions will be attached to ```api.permissions``` and overwrite any previous permissions.

 Retrieve permissions by authenticating first.

 ```python